Jayaraja-SK/Stream-Data-Ingestion-and-Processing-Workshop/README.md

 # Stream-Data-Ingestion-and-Processing-Workshop

- Download [StreamDataGeneration](StreamDataGeneration.zip)<br> and import the directory **StreamDataGeneration** as a new project in Eclipse to get an overview of the code.
+ Download [StreamDataGeneration](StreamDataGeneration.zip) and import the directory **StreamDataGeneration** as a new project in Eclipse to get an overview of the code.

 # Apache Kafka
 - Distributed data store optimized for ingesting and processing stream data in real time